daisteria/AR_recognition_app/README.md

 pip install -r requirements.txt python app.py
 ```

+To quit, press q while the new window camera frame is active, and then press CTRL-C in the terminal to kill the process.

 ## Non-technical Users
 This is a walkthough for non-technical users to try a live demo.